Identification and characterization of distorted gravitational waves by lensing using deep learning: Results

-To further illustrate the quality of individual recoveries, we focus on a representative example of a lensed signal.
+To further illustrate the quality of individual recoveries, we focus on a representative example of a lensed signal with a duration of $\sim0.1\rm{s}$.
 Figure \ref{corner_pml} presents a subset of the 17-dimensional corner plot and illustrates the recovery of a lensed GW signal using the \dingolensing{} framework for a point-mass lens with $M_{\mathrm{Lz}}=900~M_{\odot}$ and $y=0.3$. $10^{5}$ samples have been drawn from the lensed network with utilizing importance sampling.
 The two-dimensional posterior distributions show tight constraints on the lensing parameters, indicating that the model successfully captures the lens-induced distortions.
-The inferred $\Dt=10.47 \pm 0.57~\mathrm{ms}$ and $\murel = 0.6 \pm 0.17$ are in excellent agreement with the geometrical optics predictions of $\Dt=11~\mathrm{ms}$ and $\murel = 0.5$, respectively, demonstrating the capability of the geometrical optics approximation to accurately reproduce the lensing effects encoded in the waveform.
+The inferred $\Dt=10.47 \pm 0.57~\mathrm{ms}$ and $\murel = 0.6 \pm 0.17$ are in excellent agreement with the geometrical optics predictions of $\Dt=11~\mathrm{ms}$ and $\murel = 0.5$, respectively, demonstrating the capability of the geometrical optics approximation to accurately reproduce the lensing effects encoded in the waveform even in the wave-optics regime.

 We note that this demonstration does not rely on a fully self-consistent point-lensed source model for parameter estimation.
 Such models, while analytically tractable, neglect waveform modifications arising from finite-source effects and frequency-dependent interference, which become significant outside the geometrical optics regime.
 Instead, our approach focuses on validating the ability of the \dingolensing{} network to recover the effective observables ($\Dt$, $\murel$) that characterize the lensing distortion within this limit.
 A direct comparison with full Bayesian recovery using \bilby{} is not performed here, as the inference is expensive and other codes have already implemented this~\cite{Wright:2021cbn,gwmat}.
 Our inference test therefore serves as a controlled and efficient validation of the capability of the network to reproduce the predictions of geometrical optics with high fidelity.